phpsec/doc/12-Command-Execution.md

       )
     ));

-Thsi example will output something like this:
+This example will output something like this:

     Array
     (